rancher/docs/content/k3s/latest/en/networking/_index.md

 CoreDNS
 -------

 CoreDNS is deployed on start of the agent.
-To disable, run each server with the `--no-deploy coredns` option.
+To disable, run each server with the `--disable coredns` option.

 If you don't install CoreDNS, you will need to install a cluster DNS provider yourself.